-On 26 March 2015, the swap agreement was novated from Royal Bank of Scotland PLC, Natixis and Societe Generale to KFW, Natixis, Sumitomo Mitsui Banking Corporation ("SMBC") and the Bank of Tokyo - Mitsubishi UFJ Ltd.
+On 30 March 2015, the swap agreement was novated from Royal Bank of Scotland PLC, Natixis and Societe Generale to KFW, Natixis, Sumitomo Mitsui Banking Corporation ("SMBC") and the Bank of Tokyo - Mitsubishi UFJ Ltd.

-During the current year, the Company has closed out the previous hedging instrument and the deferred gain of RO 283,768 has been recognised in profit or loss and other comprehensive income.
-This amount is included in finance charges - net.
+During current year, the company had closed out the previously existing hedging instrument, a gain of OMR 283,768 has been recognised.
+This amount is included in taxable income.